 Also, a French producer mentioned that many companies in the audiovisual sector regularly produce reporting statements for accounting purposes.
 He stated that it took from 0.5 hour to two days to establish a statement report depending on the complexity of the reporting (different exploitations, gathering of information from different partners, number of creators involved).
-He added that reporting statements of his production company were produced by an external service provider who charged in average \notin 1,000 per movie per year.
-In addition, financing statements, that is remunerated on a percentage of the revenues generated by the exploitation of the movie (between 0.5 and 1%).
+He added that reporting statements of his production company were produced by an external service provider who charged in average €1,000 per movie per year.
+In addition, financing stakeholders may require engaging a collection agency in order to manage financial flows and reporting statements, that is remunerated on a percentage of the revenues generated by the exploitation of the movie (between 0.5 and 1%).